-Breast Augmentation is the most common plastic surgery procedure in the country, followed only by rhinoplasty (nose job).
+Breast augmentation is the most common plastic surgery procedure in the country, followed by rhinoplasty (nose job).
 Although breast augmentation may go by many different names, including breast implants, breast enhancement, and boob job, it all means the same thing: to increase the volume and improve the shape of the breast.

 There are two main ways to increase the size and volume of a breast:

-- using breast implants
+- Using breast implants

-- using your own fat
+- Using your own fat

-Breast augmentation with fat transfer is a process where fat is removed via liposuction (the third most common plastic surgery procedure) from areas where there is excess fat and then placed into the breasts.
-The main limitations of fat transfer breast augmentation is having enough fat and getting more than about one cup size increase in breast size in one fat transfer session.
-The benefit of fat transfer is of course not having a foreign implant and having completely natural breast feel.
+The main limitations of fat transfer breast augmentation are having enough fat and getting more than about one cup size increase in breast size in one fat transfer session.
+The benefit of fat transfer is not having a foreign implant and having completely natural-feeling breasts.

 By far the most common type of breast augmentation is breast augmentation using an implant.
 Using an implant for breast augmentation allows the surgeon and patient to achieve nearly any size and shape of breast desired in one procedure.
-Although there is a ton of information related to breast implant augmentation, I feel there are really only four main points of discussion to determine the ideal breast augmentation plan for each patient.

 - Breast implant size